jgabunilas/portfolio/content/en/projects/project-6-IGclone/index.md

 ---
 ## Part 3: Insights

-The relational is now populated database can be explored to develop new insights about the users and contents of the application.
+The relational database is now populated and can be explored to develop new insights about the users and contents of the application.

 #### Longest-tenured users
 To determine the users who have been using the application the longest, we need only explore the `users` table.